Buying Process · May 2026

 Cost ItemRateNotes

-Imposta di Registro2% or 9%2% for primary residence (prima casa); 9% for second home.
-Calculated on cadastral value, not purchase price.
+Imposta di Registro2% or 9%2% for primary residence; 9% for second home.
+On cadastral value.

 Safe Havens for Americans — Global Markets